 God's training, trusting that he will use our hardships in order to transform us into the image of his beloved Son (James 1:2-4).

-However, this doesn't mean we remain under abusive relationships when it is in our control to change them.
+This doesn't mean we remain under abusive relationships when it is in our control to change them.
 We must seek justice for others and ourselves (Deut.
 16:9, 20; Is.
 1:17).
 Even so, miraculously, some of the most heinous crimes committed against God's children have shaped them into shining lights for God's kingdom.

 If you haven't experienced the goodness of God in the midst of suffering, then I urge you to press into him, draw near to God and he will draw near to you (James 4:8).
 Read his Word, pray, and seek his face.
 God's plan is far better than any we can devise for ourselves, because in him, our shadows have purpose!

 Prayer: Father of Creation, when difficulties arise, please help me to trust you and know there is a purpose for them.
-May the shadows of my life make me more like you, so your light can shine through me!
+May the shadows of my life make me more like you, so that your light can shine through me!
 Amen.

 Copyright 2013 - Sarah A. Keith